vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### What is an endorsement key?

+> [!NOTE]
-![NOTE: Organizations that are required to rotate encryption keys will sometimes ask about rotating the EK, which is how this topic arises.
+> Organizations that are required to rotate encryption keys will sometimes ask about rotating the EK, which is how this topic arises.
 Practically speaking, the EK cannot be rotated in either the physical or virtual worlds, except by replacing the TPM completely, which is impractical and unnecessary.
 Compliance auditors and GRC staff should not ask about rotating the EK.

 The TPM 2.0 Endorsement Key (EK) is a permanent asymmetric key pair that is generated and stored in a TPM, including the vTPM, during instantiation or manufacture.
 The EK is designed to be non-migratable, which means it cannot be moved to another TPM, nor can it be changed.